-To date, we have not generated any revenue.
+To date, we have not generated any revenue and as of June 30, 2019, we have a net working capital (current assets less current liabilities) deficit of \$6.3 million.
 We do not know when, or if, we will generate any revenue.
 We do not expect to generate significant revenue unless our License Agreement with KVK produces such revenue and/or we obtain regulatory approval of and commercialize one of our product candidates.
 While we have entered into the License Agreement to commercialize APADAZ in the United States, we cannot guarantee that this, or any strategy we adopt in the future, will be successful.
 We also expect to continue to incur additional costs associated with operating as a public company.
 In addition, we expect to incur significant commercialization expenses for product sales, marketing, manufacturing and distribution of any of our product candidates that achieve regulatory approval.
-We anticipate that we will need substantial additional funding in connection with our continuing operations.

-Our unaudited condensed financial statements for the three months ended March 31, 2019, includes an explanatory paragraph, within Note A, stating that our recurring losses, negative operating cash flows and stockholders' deficit raise substantial doubt about our ability to continue as a going concern.
+Our unaudited condensed financial statements for the quarter ended June 30, 2019, includes an explanatory paragraph, within Note A, stating that our recurring losses, negative operating cash flows and stockholders' deficit raise substantial doubt about our ability to continue as a going concern.
 We have no current source of revenues to sustain our present activities.
 Accordingly, our ability to continue as a going concern will require us to obtain additional financing to fund our operations.
 The perception of our inability to continue as a going concern may make it more difficult for us to obtain financing for the continuation of our operations and could result in the loss of confidence by investors, suppliers and employees.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 To the extent that we raise additional capital through the sale of equity or debt, the terms of these securities may restrict our ability to operate.
 If we raise additional funds through collaborations, strategic alliances or marketing, distribution or licensing arrangements with third parties, we may be required to relinquish valuable rights.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or altogether cease our research and development programs or future commercialization efforts.